One-Stop-Shopping/Grandmas-Cookbook/README.md

 3. Install the required packages: `npm install`
 4. Start the application: `npm start`
 5. Navigate to http://localhost:3000 in your web browser

+## Testing

+1. Run `npm run test` in root directory to run the built-in tests.

 ## Usage